Zendro-dev/Zendro-dev.github.io/GraphQL_intro.md

 You can live-try an example here, which is the API that we will be using in this and other tutorials: [https://zendro.conabio.gob.mx/dummy_api](https://zendro.conabio.gob.mx/dummy_api).

 Zendro's GraphQL API allows not only query the data, but also create, modify or delete records (`mutate`).
-This is available only with authentication (i.e. logging in with edit permissions) and won't be covered in this tutorial, but you can check other Zendro`s How to guides for details on mutations.
+This is available only with authentication (i.e. logging in with edit permissions) and won't be covered in this tutorial, but you can check other Zendro's How to guides for details on mutations.

 ## GraphiQL web interface